willgorham/wordpress-team-bios/README.md

 ## Installation

-1. Download it.
+1. Download this repository.
-2. Put into your `wp-content/plugins/` folder
+2. Put .zip file into your `wp-content/plugins/` folder
-3. Extract it
+3. Extract the .zip file
-4. Go into the new folder
+4. In WordPress admin, activate the plugin

 Installation from GitHub is as simple as cloning the repo onto your local machine.
 To clone the repo, do the following:

 1. Using PhpStorm, open your project and navigate to `wp-content/plugins/`.
 (Or open terminal and navigate there).
 2. Then type: `git clone https://github.com/willgorham/wordpress-team-bios.git`.
-3. Go into the new folder
+3. In WordPress admin, activate the plugin

 ## Contributions